natocool2/Easynet-Pro-KB/README.md

 ## Progress Summary

 As of March 2025, we have completed:
-- 5 of 8 main sections (62.5%): Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, and Technological Development
+- 6 of 8 main sections (75.0%): Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, Technological Development, and Events and Networking
-- Started work on the Events and Networking section with 1 of 5 documents completed
+- Started work on the Marketplace and Market section with 1 of 5 documents completed
-- 40 of 69 planned detailed documents (58.0%)
+- 45 of 69 planned detailed documents (65.2%)

-The project is progressing on schedule according to our 16-week development roadmap, with significant progress in establishing a solid foundation for the Easynet Pro Ecosystem knowledge base.
+The project is progressing ahead of schedule according to our 16-week development roadmap, with significant progress in establishing a solid foundation for the Easynet Pro Ecosystem knowledge base.

 ## Future Development

-The knowledge base will continue to expand according to the project plan, with the completion of the Events and Networking section as the current priority, followed by Marketplace and Market.
+The knowledge base will continue to expand according to the project plan, with the completion of the Marketplace and Market section as the current priority, followed by Education and Training.
 Full completion is expected within the original 16-week timeline.
 Updates will be made as new industry best practices emerge and as the Easynet Pro Ecosystem evolves.

 ---